pfgithub/threadclient/packages/animator-ui-web/outline.md

 - [x] switch cachedstate to use signals per frame rather than a store.
 I haven't done any testing, but I'm guessing the proxied getters/setters are causing some performance issues.
-- [ ] although I'm not sure because current drawings are in a store that uses a map and those have bad perf too, so it might just be rendering
+- [x] although I'm not sure because current drawings are in a store that uses a map and those have bad perf too, so it might just be rendering (this was because current drawings render on the same canvas as thumbnails, which were having bad performance)
 - [ ] if necessary, they can probably be rendered in webgl with zig. ideally, lots of intensive stuff could be moved over to wasm and also performed off-thread when possible